Red Velvet Crinkle Cookies from Scratch

 - Cocoa powder: Select good quality cocoa powder for a delicious chocolatey flavor.
 Sift the cocoa powder to remove lumps.

-If you are a chocolate lover then feel free to add dark chocolate chips or white chocolate chips to the cookie dough after combining the dry ingredients with the wet ingredients and follow the rest of the recipe.
+Add some mix-ins!
+If you are a chocolate lover then feel free to add 1 cup semisweet, dark or white chocolate chips to the cookie dough after combining the dry ingredients with the wet ingredients.

-- Whisk dry ingredients: Grab a bowl and add flour, cocoa powder, baking powder and salt.
-Whisk the ingredients together and set aside.
+- Whisk dry ingredients: flour, cocoa powder, baking powder and salt.
+Set aside.

-- Whisk wet ingredients: Beat together butter, sugar and brown sugar for 3 to 4 minutes or until the mixture is light and fluffy.
-Next, add eggs one at a time and mix well each time.
+- Mix wet ingredients: Beat together butter, sugar and brown sugar for 3 to 4 minutes or until light and fluffy.
+Next, add eggs, one at a time, and mix well each time.

-- Combine wet and dry ingredients: Add the dry ingredients to the wet ingredients and mix using an electric mixer.
+- Add the dry ingredients to the wet ingredients and mix just until combined.

 - Preheat oven to 350° F: As the dough chills, line a baking sheet with parchment paper and preheat the oven.

 - Prepare the dough: Shape it into 1-inch balls and place them on a prepared baking sheet.
 Make sure they are about 1 1⁄2 inches apart so that they don’t stick together.
 Once the baking sheet is full, roll the balls in confectioners’ sugar and place them back on the baking sheet.

 - Bake cookies: Add cookies to the preheated oven and bake for 10 to 12 minutes.
 Leave them to cool for 5 minutes then transfer them to a cooling rack and allow them to cool completely.